d12frosted/elpa-mirror/gnu/buffer-env-readme.txt

 1. Basic setup
 ..
 1. On the project side
 ..
 2. On the Emacs side
-2. Alternative settings
+2. How this package works
+3. Integration with other environment management mechanisms
 ..
 1. Python virtualenvs
 ..
 2. .env files
 ..
 3. Direnv
+4. Compatibility issues
 ..
-4. Non-Unix-like systems
+1. Non-Unix-like systems
-3. Compatibility issues
-4. Related packages
+5. Related packages
-5. Contributing
+6. Contributing

 With this package, you can teach Emacs to call the correct version of external programs such as linters, compilers and language servers on a /per-project/ basis.
-Thus you can work on several projects in parallel without undue interference and switching seamlessly between them.
+Thus you can work on several projects in parallel with no undue interference and switch seamlessly between them.

 1 Basic setup